xyproto/cxx/README.md

     sudo PREFIX=/usr sm install

 The name of the current directory will be used as the executable name.

+Either `main.cpp` or the C++ source files in the current directory will be used when building with `sm`.

 #### Packaging a project into $pkgdir (`pkg` by default):